What We Do

 - 57 Individuals and families received Financial Assistance.

-- 21 Individuals and families received durable medical equipment (wheelchairs, walkers, etc.).
+- 253 Individuals and families received and/or donated durable medical equipment (wheelchairs, walkers, etc.).

 New Voices